Perturbing scattering resonances in non-Hermitian systems: a generalized Wigner-Smith operator formulation

-where the fields should now be understood to be oscillating at the real frequency $\real(\omega)$.
-Note that the non-zero imaginary parts of $\tilde\epsilon$ and $\tilde\mu$ introduce virtual gain or loss to the system, which is an artifact of the fact that $\omega$ is actually complex.
-Eq. (\ref{eq:A}) is an energy balance relation for the system, since the integral on the right hand side describes the energy dissipated (gained) within the system by the virtual loss (gain) \cite{Geyi:19}. $B_\omega$ meanwhile is a complex quantity whose real part is given by \cite{supplemental}
+where the fields should now be understood to oscillate with real frequency $\real(\omega)$.
+Note, the non-zero imaginary parts of $\tilde\epsilon$ and $\tilde\mu$ introduce virtual gain or loss to the system, which is an artifact of the fact that $\omega$ is actually complex.
+Eq. (\ref{eq:A}) is an energy balance relation, since the integral on the right hand side describes the energy dissipated (gained) within the system by the virtual loss (gain) \cite{Geyi:19}. $B_\omega$ meanwhile is complex with \cite{supplemental}

-which, up to constant factors, is equal to the system's stored electromagnetic energy \cite{Geyi:19}.
-Frequency derivatives in Eq. (\ref{eq:omega-energy}) are necessary to properly account for the effects of material dispersion.
+which, up to constant factors, equals the system's stored electromagnetic energy \cite{Geyi:19}.
+Frequency derivatives in Eq. (\ref{eq:omega-energy}) are necessary to account for material dispersion.
 On the other hand, $\imag(B_\omega) = -\partialdiff{A}{\real(\omega)}/2$ describes energy dissipation within the system.
 Similar expressions have been used to account for material losses in resonant systems \cite{PhysRevA.85.031805, PhysRevA.90.043847}.

-Consider now $B_\alpha$ and suppose that the system perturbation has the effect of modifying the permittivity in a localized region $\Omega_\alpha \subset \Omega$.
+Consider now $B_\alpha$ and suppose that the system perturbation modifies the permittivity in a localized region $\Omega_\alpha \subset \Omega$.
 This might be caused by, for example, a local pressure change or a particle binding to the system.
-If the system's internal field distributions are only weakly affected by the perturbation, then $V^{e}_\alpha = V^{m}_\alpha \approx 0$ and we have
+If the internal field distributions are only weakly affected by the perturbation, then $V^{e}_\alpha = V^{m}_\alpha \approx 0$ and